Irish football team apologise after official falsely reported death of player

 “We checked the hospitals, we checked everywhere.
 Nobody could find anything about this young fella.
 Obviously, some of his teammates released stuff on social media saying he went back to Spain four weeks ago.”

-The league issued a statement saying that it had acted in “good faith” after being informed of the death, but added: “The league would like to offer their sincerest apologies for any distress caused as a result of notifying clubs as to the demise of a valued player.”
+The league issued a statement saying they had acted in “good faith” after being informed of the death, but added: “The league would like to offer their sincerest apologies for any distress caused as a result of notifying clubs as to the demise of a valued player.”

 Advertising